One need only scan headlines or turn on the television to be inundated with news that only seems to breed, rather than quell, uncertainty.

 - interest in the issue area

-- firsthand or secondhand experience benefitting from the organization in question
+- firsthand or secondhand experience benefiting from the organization in question

 None of that changes, even in times of uncertainty.